 Abstract

 Many data-limited stock assessments rely on survey indices for the provision of science advice.
 Design-based estimators of stock size are often applied, however, the quantification of uncertainty around these estimates remains a challenge.
 Standard practice has been to use quantiles from a Student’s t distribution even though this method sometimes produces negative intervals.
-As an alternate method, we propose the use of the Gamma distribution to approximate uncertainty around survey indices.
+As an alternate method, we propose the use of the Gamma distribution, which cannot take negative values, to approximate uncertainty around survey indices.
 This involves the translation of unbiased design-based mean and variance estimators to shape and scale parameters for the Gamma distribution.
 Via simulation testing, we show that densities derived from the Gamma distribution closely match densities derived from bootstraped samples of simulated survey data.
-We also highlight an application of this method to Redfish in NAFO division 3O.
+We also highlight an application of this method to Redfish in NAFO Division 3O.
 We argue that this approach offers a reasonable approximation of uncertainty that can be used to quantify stock status and inform risk-based management decisions.

 Introduction